Iris pseudacorus: Relationship to fleur-de-lis

 According to Pierre Augustin Boissier de Sauvages, an 18th-century French naturalist and lexicographer, the name fleur-de-lis applied to the heraldic symbol may be related to Iris pseudacorus rather than to a lily, based on the shape and yellow colour of the flower.

 Toxicity and uses

-The plant's roots and leaves are poisonous.
+The plant's roots and leaves are toxic.

 This plant has been used as a form of water treatment since it can take up macronutrients (such as nitrogen and phosphorus) through its roots, and is featured in many AS Level Biology practicals as its ability to grow in low pH levels makes it a useful indicator.

 It can also withstand high salinity levels in the water.